Is The Climate Causing Your Acne?

 Here are a few weather elements that will affect your acne…

-When it’s cold outside it can cause dryness in the skin.
-When your skin is dry it’s the perfect place for bacteria to live and cause annoying breakouts.
+When it’s cold outside it can cause dryness in the skin8.
+When your skin is dry it’s the perfect place for bacteria to live and cause annoying breakouts9.
 This can be troublesome because we are used to using drying ingredients like benzoyl peroxide to fight blemishes.
 Substances like this can actually have a negative effect.
-Moisturizing is just as important as drying the skin out depending on the time of year.
+Moisturizing is just as important10 as drying the skin out depending on the time of year.

 I know after reading this you’re wondering what time of the year is good for your face.
 But please keep in mind that when we talk about extreme conditions: crazy hot temperatures like 100 degrees or more, extreme cold, super high humidity or very low humidity.